Primitive Types

 The undefined type means the value is not assigned or initialized or indicates an unintentional absence of value.

-The null type means that we know that the field does not have a value, so value is unavailable, it indicates an intentional absence of value.
+The null type means that we know that the field does not have a value, so the value is unavailable, and it indicates an intentional absence of value.

 Array